KyleJonesWinsted/KI_Hotel_Greeting/README.md

 4. Implementing a proper GUI.
 The specific language and framework would depend on the deployment strategy for the application.
 For example, you could design a front-end web app in React and use the classes and functionality in this application to support a Flask or Django server running the necessary RESTful APIs.

-5. Create test JSON files to run more of my code against without risk of damaging production data.
+5. Create test data to run more of my code against without risk of damaging production data.
 This would also prevent tests from failing due to changes in production data.